 A 10-year-old girl needed to be in complete control at all times around other children.
 She became agitated when she wasn’t.
 It was a big turnoff to her peers.
 After 20 neurofeedback sessions she stopped needing to be in control.
 She became more relaxed and flexible and made friends for the

 Did you know that many children with an anxiety disorder come by it “naturally?”
 A child who has a parent with an anxiety disorder has a greater chance of developing one.
 It could have to do with a genetic disposition or the fact that anxious parents accidentally “teach” anxious feelings and behaviors through example.
-It’s common for us at Center for Brain to work with parents and their children at the same time to help reduce anxiety in both.
+It’s common for us at the Center for Brain Training to work with parents and their children at the same time to help reduce anxiety in both.

 What is neurofeedback?

 Neurofeedback is one of the most powerful technologies in the world for reducing anxiety.
 It helps the brain get “unstuck” from high gear and operate the way it should when going about day-to-day living.

 Neurofeedback takes advantage of “neuroplasticity,” the brain’s ability to change itself.
 It teaches the brain another way to respond to stimuli like everyday triggers.

 Most children enjoy neurofeedback training because it involves playing simple video games that entertain them while helping their brains change.

 A computer analyzes the brainwaves, then “talks back” to the brain using customized sounds and images.
 This feedback encourages positive brain activity such as relaxation, focus and attention and discourages the type of brain activity that causes anxiety.
 With repeated training, the brain learns to slip more easily back into a state of calm.

 Have you been seriously considering getting help for your anxious child?